nginyc/rafiki/docs/dev/folder-structure.rst

     - `constants.py`

         Stores Rafiki's constants used internally & externally (e.g. valid values for user type, budget type, train job status)

+    - `model.py`

+        Stores definition of abstract :class:`rafiki.model.BaseModel` that all Rafiki models should extend, as well as Rafiki-internal methods for managing models.

 - `dockerfiles/`